DOJ proposes congressional fix of Section 230 amid Trump's war on Twitter

 Doesn't the FCC have authority to make sure that content on TV or radio is fair and balanced?
 Why can't it do that for the online world?

-In fact, the current FCC, under the Trump Administration, explicitly cited Section 230, which states Congress' intent to keep the internet unregulated, as an argument for repealing the Obama-era net neutrality rules that imposed regulation on broadband providers.
+In fact, the current FCC, under the Trump administration, explicitly cited Section 230, which states Congress' intent to keep the internet unregulated, as an argument for repealing the Obama-era net neutrality rules that imposed regulations on broadband providers.

 It would be very difficult for Pai and the other Republicans on the FCC to argue that the agency should regulate social media companies, when they stripped the agency of its authority to regulate broadband companies like Comcast or Verizon, says Gigi Sohn, a distinguished fellow at the Georgetown Law Institute for Technology Law & Policy.